yawgmoth/pyhanabi/README.md

 For the Intentional and Self Intentional player:

 Eger, Markus, Martens, Chris and Alfaro Cordoba, Marcela.
 "An Intentional AI for Hanabi".
-To appear.
-More information and preprint [here](http://yawgmoth.github.io/research/hanabiai)
+2017 IEEE Conference on Computational Intelligence and Games (CIG).
+IEEE, 2017. [pdf](http://www.cig2017.com/wp-content/uploads/2017/08/paper_24.pdf)

 ## Disclaimer